 Algebraic Graph Theory Seminar

-(General information about our seminar and related activities.)
-The tentative time and place during the Winter semester is Thursday MC 6484.
+This semester it is being held Thursdays in MC 6484.
 Two topics covered will be quantum walks and generalized quadrangles.

 Roughly speaking, we construct a cover of a graph with index r by replacing each vertex by a coclique of size r and each edge by a matching with r edges.
 I am interested in covers of complete graphs and complete bipartite graphs that are distance regular and antipodal.